 The new JR EAST PASS (Nagano, Niigata area) and usage area.
 (Image credit: JR East)

-If you are coming from Tokyo and thinking of visiting Matsumoto Castle and the rest of Nagano Prefecture, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days.
-At only ¥18,000, it costs less than a round-trip between Tokyo and Matsumoto (~¥20,000).
-You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.
+If you are coming from Tokyo and thinking of visiting Matsumoto Castle and the rest of Nagano Prefecture, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days at only ¥27,000.
+You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.
 The JR EAST PASS (Nagano, Niigata area) can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use this pass.

 JR EAST PASS (Tohoku area)